opencog/atomspace/opencog/matrix/README.md

  * Computing and caching frequencies from counts.
  * Computing and caching mutual information of pairs.
  * Computing and caching marginal mutual information of pairs.
- * Computing cosine similarity between rows or columns.
+ * Computing cosine and jaccard similarity between rows or columns.
  * Computing mutual information between rows or columns (as opposed to pairs).
  * Concatenating dissimilar matrices.